continue-revolution/sd-webui-segment-anything/README.md

 You should know the following before submitting an issue.

-1. This extension has moved into maintenance phase.
-I don't think there will be huge updates in the foreseeable future.
+1. This extension has almost moved into maintenance phase.
+Although I don't think there will be huge updates in the foreseeable future, Mikubill ControlNet Extension is still fast developing, and I'm looking forward to more opportunities to connect my extension to ControlNet.
 Despite of this, I will continue to deal with issues, and monitor new research works to see if they are worth supporting.
 I welcome any community contribution and any feature requests.

 2. You must use gradio>=3.23.0 and WebUI>=`22bcc7be` to use this extension.
 A1111 WebUI is stable, and some integrated package authors have also updated their packages (for example, if you are using the package from [@Akegarasu](https://github.com/Akegarasu), i.e. 秋叶整合包, it has already been updated according to [this video](https://www.bilibili.com/video/BV1iM4y1y7oA)).
 Also, supporting different versions of WebUI will be a huge time commitment, during which I can create many more features.
 Please update your WebUI and it is safe to use.
 I'm not planning to support some old commits of WebUI, such as `a9fed7c3`.